-We will look at what you have recorded in your symptom diary and ask you to record your symptoms after the second vaccination.
-We will ask you for the same information as after the first vaccination.
-This visit will last up to one hour.
+We will look at what they have recorded in their symptom diary and ask them to record their symptoms after the second vaccination.
+We will ask for the same information as the after the first vaccination.
+This visit will take up to an hour.

-At the third, fourth, fifth and sixth visits (D14, D28, D132 and D236 post boost vaccine visit) only require you to have a brief health check, and blood test (and a further saliva/nasal fluid sample will be taken at the third visit, if this was taken at previous visits).
-They will be scheduled at about 10, 12, 27 and 42 weeks after your first visit.
-These visits will last about half an hour.
+At the third, fourth, fifth and sixth visits (D14, D28, D132 and D236 post boost vaccine), your child will only have a brief health check and a blood test (and a saliva/nasal fluid sample at the third visit, if this was taken at previous visits).
+These will be scheduled at about 10, 12, 27 and 42 weeks after your first visit and will take about 30 minutes.

-IF YOU HAVE ALREADY RECEIVED A COVID-19 VACCINE IN THE COMMUNITY:
+IF YOUR CHILD HAS ALREADY RECEIVED A COVID-19 VACCINE IN THE COMMUNITY:

-You would visit us five or six times over the course of 34 weeks.
+Your child would visit us five or six times over the course of a year.
 All visits will be arranged to take place outside of school hours.